-At an age when people retire, Atiqa Bano set up a museum to preserve and display rare artifacts and manuscripts of Kashmir.
+At an age when people retire, Atiqa Bano set up a museum to preserve and display rare artefacts and manuscripts of Kashmir.
 Majid Maqbool reports.

 (Atiq Banoo in the heritage palace she built)

 Three modest rooms and two tin sheds inside a private B. Ed.
-College in Noorbagh Sopore comprise of Meeras Mahal (Heritage Palace).
-Inside, Atiqa Bano, 67, the college head, has been quietly collecting and preserving rare artifacts of Kashmir since 2001.
+College in Noorbagh Sopore comprises Meeras Mahal (Heritage Palace).
+Inside, Atiqa Bano, 67, the college head, has been quietly collecting and preserving rare artefacts of Kashmir since 2001.

 Entering Meeras Mahal makes you stroll through history.

-There is a 500-year-old stone cauldron (Kani Laej) which weighs around 5 Kg, and a 500 year-old-stone sculpture of Hindu goddess engraved with designs of cow.
+There is a 500-year-old stone cauldron (Kani Laej) which weighs around 5 Kg, and a 500 year-old-stone sculpture of a Hindu goddess engraved with designs of a cow.

-An old Zanpaans or Doli reminds of changing life-stlyles, while 300-year-old rehal (wooden stand for Quran) speaks of dying arts.
-The penholder of a famous Kashmiri poet Maqbool Shah Kralwari finds place in the museum, too.
+An old Zanpaans or Doli reminds us of changing lifestyles, while 300-year-old rehal (wooden stand for Quran) speaks of dying arts.
+The penholder of a famous Kashmiri poet Maqbool Shah Kralwari finds a place in the museum, too.

-Leather collections include a 100-200 year old Abe Masq (water bottle), and a 200-year-old Asrafyon ki theli (Bag of coins) used once by the elite.
-You also find different wooden rat traps, silver and aluminum ornaments, jewelry boxes, headgears like caps and Kassab (women’s headgear), and footwear no longer in use.
+Leather collections include a 100-200-year-old Abe Masq (water bottle), and a 200-year-old Asrafyon ki theli (Bag of coins) used once by the elite.
+You also find different wooden rat traps, silver and aluminium ornaments, jewellery boxes, headgear like caps and Kassab (women’s headgear), and footwear no longer in use.

 (An inside view of Meeras Mahal)

 But the Museum did not start as early.
-Atiqa served a long career in Education department, first as a teacher and then principal to larger administrative posts.
-In 1999, she retired as Director School Education.
-With more time on hands, she began collecting ancient artifacts from people and started the museum in 2001.
+Atiqa served a long career in the Education department, first as a teacher and then as principal to larger administrative posts.
+In 1999, she retired as Director of School Education.
+With more time on hand, she began collecting ancient artefacts from people and started the museum in 2001.

 (Past is well preserved at Meraas Mahal)

 Recently she came to know about a family in Hareal village of Sopore.
-The family is believed to be in possession of a 250-year-old copy of Quran.
+The family is believed to have a 250-year-old copy of the Quran.
 “I asked a colleague to go to Harael to try and get the rare Quran from the family as he wields influence in the village.
 If he can’t convince them, then I approach them, and urge them to hand it over to us as we can preserve it better,” she says.

-Most of the people don’t refuse but people do hesitate in handing over things they have inherited.
+Most people don’t refuse but people do hesitate in handing over things they have inherited.

-“Individuals can do a lot at their own level to preserve their heritage,” she says.
+“Individuals can do a lot at their level to preserve their heritage,” she says.